HOW TO SOLDER YOUR DEANS® ULTRA PLUGS®

 FAQ

-• What type of soldering iron tip should I use?
+- What type of soldering iron tip should I use?
 You will want to use a 1/8 inch wide chisel tip.
 This provides good heat transfer for soldering connectors and wires.
 Avoid a screwdriver or pencil tip which are too narrow.
+Too small of a tip will cause the user to let the tip sit longer on the solder and then the heat travels up into the wire and as well as into the plug.

-• Why should I let the tinned parts cool before soldering?
+- Why should I let the tinned parts cool before soldering?
 Allowing them to fully cool prevents excess heat damage during the final joint.
+The solder should be shiny.
+If it the wire/connector was moved while the solder was cooling, the solder will be dull.
+This will also increase electrical resistance.

 DEANS® connectors designed specifically for high-current applications in R/C models.
 With proper installation and care, they provide a superior electrical connection.
 If you're not confident in your soldering skills, it might be worth seeking assistance from someone experienced or watching some instructional videos for guidance.